polyphony-chat/docs/SPECIFICATION.md

     To learn more about polyproto WebSockets and WebSocket Events, consult the [WebSockets documentation](/docs/APIs/Core/WebSockets/index.md).

+For some implementation contexts, a constant WebSocket connection might not be wanted.
+A client can instead opt to query an API endpoint to receive updates, which would normally be sent through the WebSocket connection.
+Concrete polyproto-implementations and extensions can dictate whether this alternative behaviour is acceptable.

+Querying [this endpoint](/APIs/Core/Client-Foreign%20Server%20API/#get-events) yields a JSON-Array containing either all events the session has missed since disconnecting from the WebSocket, or all events the session has missed since last querying the endpoint.
+Depending on how many events the session has missed, the earliest events might be excluded from the response to limit the response bodies size.
+This behaviour should be explicitly documented in implementations or extensions of polyproto.

 ## 4. Federated identity

 The federation of user identities allows users to engage with foreign servers as if they were their home servers.